bluelinklabs/ctzn/docs/schemas.md

 - `ctzn.network/feed-idx` Index of content in the community feed
 - `ctzn.network/follow-idx` Index of follows by community members
 - `ctzn.network/thread-idx` Index of community reply-posts by community members
-- `ctzn.network/vote-idx` Index of votes by community members
+- `ctzn.network/reaction-idx` Index of reactions by community members
 - `ctzn.network/notification-idx` Index of notification activity by community members